-- 1) A legal flag pull takes place when the ball carrier is in full possession of the ball. - 2) It is illegal to pull or strip the ball from the carrier's possession at any time (penalty).

-- 3) If a player's flag belt inadvertently falls off during the play, the player is down immediately upon possession of the ball and the play ends. - 4) A defensive player may not intentionally pull the flags off of a player who is not in possession of the ball (penalty). - 5) Flag Guarding/Shielding is an attempt by the ball carrier to obstruct the defense's access to the flags by stiff arming, dropping the head or shoulder, or intentionally covering the flags with the football jersey.
+- 10.1.
+A legal flag pull takes place when the ball carrier is in full possession of the ball. - 10.2.
+It is illegal to pull or strip the ball from the carrier's possession at any time (penalty). - 10.3.
+If a player's flag belt inadvertently falls off during the play, the player is down immediately upon possession of the ball and the play ends. - 10.4.
+A defensive player may not intentionally pull the flags off of a player who is not in possession of the ball (penalty). - 10.5.
+Flag Guarding/Shielding is an attempt by the ball carrier to obstruct the defense's access to the flags by stiff arming, dropping the head or shoulder, or intentionally covering the flags with the football jersey.

-FORMATIONS
+11. FORMATIONS

-1) Line of Scrimmage

-- a) A vertical plane through the point of the ball nearest the defensive team's goal line. - b) Each player on a team must be on its side of the line of scrimmage when the ball is snapped.
+- 11.1.
+Line of Scrimmage - 11.1.1.
+A vertical plane through the point of the ball nearest the defensive team's goal line. - 11.1.2.
+Each player on a team must be on its side of the line of scrimmage when the ball is snapped. - 11.2.
+Motion: Only one player of the offensive team may be in motion at the snap.

-2) Motion